Gaining Stakeholder and Employee Support for Your Insider Risk Program

 The fine line

 The fine line between causing your employees to feel targeted or untrusted vs. understanding they are a critical part of the insider risk program, cannot be understated.
 Feelings of being targeted or untrusted will hinder employee reporting, if not eliminate it altogether.
 This could eventually be the undoing of everything you have worked to achieve.
-In contrast, making employees understand they are a critical part of your program will organically lead to increased reporting and yield the greatest support for the program.
+In contrast, helping employees understand they are a critical part of your program will organically lead to increased reporting and yield the greatest support for the program.
 Clearly, we all desire the second result.

 So how can you avoid the pitfall of your valued employees feeling targeted?
 What has worked well for me is to leverage human behavior experience, both my own and that of my team members.
 If you were in intelligence, law enforcement, education, social services, or other related fields, you have likely developed exceptional people skills.
 Maybe you have cultivated human sources, interviewed victims, witnesses, patients, suspects, or maybe you have led a troubled teen through a crisis?
 Maybe, you were a teacher specializing in educating troubled students?
 I am a big believer in diversity of experience to reach full team potential — these experiences tend to build strong communication and team building skills which can be leveraged in your employee awareness campaign.